Vishal-Dubey18/WORK_TRAINING/PROJECT/SMART_TRACKING_SYSTEM/README.md

 This project leverages:
 - `face_recognition` for robust facial recognition.
 - OpenCV for real-time image processing.
-- Mailbluster for seamless email notifications.
+- Gmail for seamless email notifications.

 ---